mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 UFS
 ^^^

-.
-In this example, we enable microphysics tendency from eight tracers; and the total physics and non-physics tendencies of temperature.

 After enabling tendency calculation (using ``ldiag3d``, ``qdiag3d``, and ``diag_select``), you must also enable output of those tendencies using the ``diag_table``.
 Enter the new lines with the variables you want